driscoll42/miscProjects/ReadMe.md

 In this repo I have various projects I've worked on which don't worry a repo for themselves, but I still want to share.
 Details on each one are below.

+If you find any of these useful and make a fork or use them, I'd love to hear about your use case!

 ## GarminScraper

 <img src="ReadMe_Images/GarminScraper.png" alt="drawing" width="700"/>